php-fig/per-coding-style/migration-3.0.md

 }
 ```

+Two rules previously stated only for properties were extended to also apply to constants:

+* There MUST NOT be more than one property or constant declared per statement.
+* Property or constant names MUST NOT be prefixed with a single underscore.

 ## [Section 4.6 - Modifier Keywords](https://github.com/php-fig/per-coding-style/blob/3.0.0/spec.md#46-modifier-keywords)

 At least one of `readonly`, `get`-visibility, and `set`-visibility must be specified.
 If at least one is specified, the others may be omitted.